Hoisting

 - [Declaration] Compiler will declare a variable

-- [Initialization] Compiler initialize
+alpha - [Initialization] Compiler initialize

-- [Assignment] Compiler will assign variable
+alphawithundefined - [Assignment] Compiler will assign variable

-to value6
+alphato value6

 A variable can only be accessed for execution after intialization phase.
 All of this is only confined to particular lexical environment.
 Lexical environment maintains key/value map of all variables with names as key.
 All variable declarations (Declarations only) are pushed to the top of the execution in lexical environment execution.

-is not initialized.
+varis initialized to undefined.
+This allows the ability to use/assign/update/modify the variable without system throwing an error.
+It's value is undefined though.let/constis not initialized.
 As such, any reference to these variables would mean a compiler throwing error.
-This is the same for functions declared throughconst
+This is the same for functions declared throughconstor classes.-

 Functions created through

-are available before because they are initialized to their definition at the start of a lexical environment.
+functionare available before because they are initialized to their definition at the start of a lexical environment.

-by compiler
+var by compiler

 console.log('hello world');